-This is our first sustainability report and it articulates our commitment to sustainability and transparency.
+This sustainability report articulates our commitment to sustainability and transparency.
 This report aims to include comprehensive and accessible information on the company's strategy towards sustainability, key issues as well as data according to recognised standards.

 2.1 Report Scope